shipurjan/InterslavicKeyboard/README.md

 # EN:

-A simplified Interslavic keyboard (for Windows)
+Interslavic keyboard (for Windows)<br>
-It doesn't have symbols from other Slavic languages, like ć, ą, á, đ, etc.
-It only (hopefully) has symbols that are in the [dictionary](https://interslavic-dictionary.com/)
-The purpose of this keyboard is to increase systematicity and make less common Slavic characters from other languages harder to type accidentally.
+It only has symbols that are [here](http://steen.free.fr/interslavic/orthography.html) The purpose of this keyboard is to increase systematicity and make less common Slavic characters from other languages harder to type accidentally.<br>

 Installation: